dolmades/dolmades-cli/README.md

 * `VERSION = "1.0"` - this is the utilized version of dolmades.
 It serves also as tag to be used for base docker images and it has to match the `VERSION` setting in the Dolmadefile.
 It is set to `latest` in branches and omitted in the recipes, it will be just set for releases.

-* `DOLMADES_PATH = HOME + '/.dolmades'` - this is the base path where dolmades stores its runtime, icons and GOG games lists.
+* `DOLMADES_PATH = HOME + '/.dolmades'` - this is the base path where dolmades stores its runtime, base images, dolmades, meta data, icons and GOG games lists.
 Note: this affects which host directories you can bind.
 A bind is never allowed to contain `DOLMADES_PATH` since it would be a security issue!

-* `REPO_PATH = DOLMADES_PATH + "/repo"` - this is the base path where dolmades stores its base images and dolmades plus their meta data.
-Note: this affects which host directories you can bind.
-A bind is never allowed to contain `REPO_PATH` since it would be a security issue!

 All other settings are advised to be kept!